enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 As with all Mayavi code, you need to have the GUI mainloop running to have the visualization go live.
-Typing this code in `ipython --gui=qt` will do this for you.
+To do this, type ``ipython --gui=qt`` in a Terminal or Command Prompt.

 This explicit, object-oriented, code thus mirrors the `mlab.pipeline` code.
 It is more fine-grained, and gives you more control.
 For instance